 Not your average R-rated crime thriller.
 Like how often do we get movies that center around the job of being a 911 operator?
 It’s more stressful than you think!
 Imagine having to speak calmly even if you have someone on the line who is freaking out or crying.

 What I love about the film is the suspense, it was extremely well done.
 I can’t count how many times I was on the edge of my seat when I saw it in theaters.
 The movie also made me loathe the antagonist once I realized what his motives were and the fact that he just kept eluding the police every time his most recent victim tried to give away her location.
 But, I have a lot of respect for the actor who plays him.
-Back when I used Twitter, I reached out to the actor who plays the serial killer and asked him what it was like to play that role, he was super nice and responded that he couldn’t have done it without Abigail Breslin (who plays the main victim) and that every role has its challenges.
+Back when I used Twitter, I reached out to that actor and asked him what it was like to play that role, he was super nice and responded that he couldn’t have done it without Abigail Breslin (who plays the main victim) and that every role has its challenges.

 I can see why it wasn’t well-received, it was praised for its suspense, but by the time it gets to the part where the protagonist goes to search for clues on her own does it deter from what makes it unique as a whole.
 I feel like the ending could have been better and I’m sure lots of critics and the public will agree with me.
 I just wanted to see that killer get locked up.
 But like I said, the continuous suspense makes me enjoy the film regardless.